 The Air Locker master shim must be assembled between the stepped side of the seal housing and the bearing cup.

 NOT HAVING THE MASTER SHIM IN PLACE HERE WILL CAUSE BEARING FAILURE.

-Using a soft instrument such as a piece of wood, bend the seal housing tube outward and away from the position of the bearing cap and into the drainage groove area.
-(Fig.17.)
+Using a soft instrument such as a piece of wood, bend the seal housing tube outward and away from the position of the bearing cap in order to insure adequate clearance.
+(Fig.16.)